 The other reason to wait before applying for new credit has to do with credit card application restrictions.
 Some credit card issuers automatically decline credit card applications if you’ve already opened a certain number of credit cards within a specific time period.

-Plus, when you apply for more than one credit card on the same day, the credit card issuers can see that you are sending out multiple applications at once.
+Plus, when you apply for more than one credit card on the same day, the credit card issuers may see that you are sending out multiple applications at once.
 If you have excellent credit, this might not be an issue.
-But if your credit is less than excellent, those lenders might be less likely to accept your applications.
+But if your credit is less-than-excellent, those lenders could be less likely to accept your applications.
 Instead, they’ll be wondering why you need so much credit all at once, and whether you’ll be able to manage it responsibly.

 Credit card issuer restrictions

 Social media users and credit card sites like The Points Guy use firsthand reports about acceptances and rejections to uncover when a credit card issuer is more likely to decline your application, which provides a lot of insight into when you should apply for new credit.
 Like Bankrate, The Points Guy is owned by Red Ventures.

 American Express limits cardholders to no more than five American Express credit cards and no more than 10 Amex cards with no pre-set spending limit, which used to be charge cards.
 American Express also reportedly limits cardholders to no more than two card applications in a single 90-day period.

 Bank of America application restrictions

 According to cardholder reports, Bank of America uses a 2/3/4 rule: You can only be approved for two cards within a 30-day period, three cards within a 12-month period and four cards within a 24-month period.